traqy21/appetiser-coding-challenge-api/readme.md

-# Appetiser coding challenge
+# Appetiser coding challenge - BACKEND

-This is the Appetiser coding challeng api project used in the challenge.
+This is the Appetiser coding challenge api project used in the challenge.

 ## How to start the application